 This works the other way too – don’t forget that when you’re looking for clothes, you could find the perfect item in your local charity shop.

 Why not buy clothes that are sustainable?
 Long gone are the days when “sustainable fashion” could be translated to “plain and drab”.
 Not only are there plenty of retailers who are solely dedicated to creating sustainable fashion but most high street stores and luxury fashion brands also produce sustainable clothing lines.
-Think H&M’s Conscious Collection or ASOS’s Eco Edit.
+Our Segura Customers are all showing their committments to corporate social responsibility, and brands like H&M’s Conscious Collection or ASOS’s Eco Edit are flagship lines.